hadipourh/ctiming/README.md

 This example is a table-based implementation of AES in C language borrowed from [crypto-algorithms](https://github.com/B-Con/crypto-algorithms).

-To build and run the performance measurement, navigate into [aes](aes) folder run the following command:
+To build and run the performance measurement, navigate into [aes](aes) folder and next issue the following command:

 ```
 make